 The intensity and inclusion of the components vary according to the student’s capacity to learn, his specific learning needs, and language difficulties.

-Using our evidence-based multisensory structured intervention, and with specific strategies and appropriate techniques, our students have started learning to read during the first hour of their first session.
+Using our evidence-based individualized multisensory structured intervention, and with specific strategies and appropriate techniques, our students have started learning to read during the first hour of their first session with faster progress and visible result.
 They also experience a high degree of success in each lesson, which also helps them to gain confidence and improve their self-esteem.